Where would America be without Apple Pie? Living in New England, it’s an annual fall ritual to go to a local orchard and pick apples.

 Five different apple pies: (from top) tarte tatin, apple pizza, American apple pie, Bavarian apple-cream cheese pie, apple crisp.

-Since it’s so much fun and so easy, we always pick lots of fruit, and then have a great time figuring out different creative ways to use it.
+Since it’s so much fun and so easy, we always pick lots, and then have a great time figuring out different creative ways to use them.

-Our annual Apple Pie Bake-Off, which follows the apple-picking, is also a treasured tradition, with three families each making different apple desserts.
-The recipes that follow are some of our favorites.
+Our Apple Pie Bake-Off is also a treasured tradition, with three families each making different apple desserts.
+Here are some of our favorites.

-Call it a crisp or call it a crumble, it’s another crustless recipe, quick and easy to make, and sure to please.
+Another crustless recipe, easy to make and sure to please.

 A yummy, texture-full combination of apples and pecans, with a crumble crust.

 One of my favorite spring pies is Strawberry Rhubarb Pie.
-For a little variety, I made an Apple Rhubarb Pie, and found it delicious.
+For a little variety, I tried Rhubarb Apple Pie, and found it delicious.
 Let’s hear it for rhubarb season!